callahanj0b/Inventory-Organizing-Features/README.md

 - Original mod made by Nightingale
 - Updated to 3.8.3 by seionmoya
-- Updated for 3.10, mod loads without errors, cant get UI button to show
+- Updated for 3.10, mod loads without errors, cant get UI button to show- please feel free to try and fix